 Laptops and tablets

 Interestingly, Microsoft is one of the few US-based companies that can continue working with Huawei in certain respects.
 This allows Huawei to continue to develop Windows-based laptops.
-The most recent product in this line is the MateBook 14 (2020), which is a thin and light laptop with terrific battery life.
+The most recent product in this line is the Huawei MateBook X Pro (2021), which is a thin and light laptop with terrific battery life.
 Huawei laptops are generally well-received by critics and consumers, although they do get dinged quite a bit for their similarities to Apple’s line of MacBooks.

 Speaking of Apple, Huawei’s most recent entry in the tablet market is the MatePad Pro.
-This tablet is essentially an iPad Pro competitor, complete with a Pencil-like stylus, albeit running on Android without any Google apps.
+This tablet is essentially an iPad Pro competitor, complete with a Pencil-like stylus.
+It runs on Huawei’s own Harmony OS (which is based on Android 10) with a design that’s very similar to iPad OS.
 The tablet has great specs and decent pricing, but the lack of Google apps makes it hard to recommend.

 There are two major lines of wearables that Huawei develops: smartwatches and audio products.
 In smartwatches, its most recent product is the Huawei Watch GT 2 Pro.
 This is a slightly upgraded version of its earlier watches, the GT 2 and the GT 2e.
 Its internals are basically a year old at this point, but Huawei made the build quality of the device more premium.